sith98/voxlang/README.md

 Vox is a language I created mainly for two purposes.
 First, because creating my own programming language is something I wanted to do for years.
-Certain parts of the language design I decided on specifically, so it would be relatively easy to parse.
+In order to make it not too difficult, I decided on certain parts of the language design specifically, so it would be relatively easy to parse.
 For example the first token in each statement already indicates which kind of statement it is.

-The Second reason is that I wanted to create a language mainly intended for educational purposes.
+The second reason is that I wanted to create a language mainly intended for educational purposes.
-Its grammar and syntax are very regular (e.g with typically arithmetic operators being function calls).
+Its grammar and syntax are very regular (e.g. typical, arithmetic operators are just regular functions).
-With the exception of the function call it makes a strict distinction between statement and expression, a distinction important for the understanding of many programming languages.
+The distinction between statements and expressions is essential for the understanding of many programming languages.
+This is why Vox makes a relatively strict distinction between them, with the exception of the function call, which can be both.
-In many regards it is very strict (if-statements require boolean values, values of different types are never equal) without being overly restrictive (the "concat" function does not require you to convert every value to a string).
+In general, the language is quite strict (if-statements require boolean values, values of different types are never equal to each other) without being overly restrictive (the "concat" function does not require you to convert every value to a string).

 I also wanted to include a couple of more sophisticated features that I think are quite important to understand early on when learning how to program.
-This is way Vox supports some typical concepts of functional programming languages like higher-order-functions and closures.
+Therefore, Vox supports some typical concepts of functional programming languages like higher-order-functions and closures.

 ## Language specification